dmhdmhdmh/Awesome-Foundation-Models-for-Pathology-Image-Analysis/README.md

 :fire::fire: This is a collection of awesome articles about Foundation Models in Pathology Image Analysis:fire::fire:

-:loudspeaker: Our review paper published on arXiv: [Implicit Neural Representation in Medical Imaging: A Comparative Survey](https://arxiv.org/abs/2307.16142) :heart:
+:loudspeaker: Our review paper published on arXiv: [Foundation Models in Pathology Image Analysis](https://arxiv.org/abs/2307.16142) :heart:

 #### Citation